leafo/lapis/docs/models.md

 ### `include_in(model_instances, column_name, opts={})`

-Queries instances of the current model and loads them into an array of other models.
+Finds instances of the current model and loads them into an array containing instances of another model.
 This is used to preload relations in a single query.
-Read more in [Preloading Association](#preloading-associations)
+Returns the `model_instances` table.
+Read more in
+[Preloading Association](#preloading-associations)

 ### `paginated(query, ...)`